Priti Patel: Early life

-Patel was born on 29 March 1972 to Sushil and Anjana Patel in London.
-Her paternal grandparents were born in Gujarat, India, before emigrating to Uganda, and running a convenience store in Kampala.
+Born on 29 March 1972 to Sushil and Anjana Patel in Harrow, London, her paternal grandparents were born in Gujarat, India, before emigrating to Uganda, and running a convenience store in Kampala.
 In the 1960s, her parents emigrated to the UK and settled in Hertfordshire.
-They established a chain of newsagents in London and the South East of England.
+They established a chain of newsagents throughout London and the South East of England.
 She was raised in a Hindu household.
-Her father Sushil was a UKIP candidate for Hertfordshire in 2013.
+Her father Sushil was a UKIP candidate for Bushey South seat within Hertsmere District at the 2013 Hertfordshire County Council election.

-She attended a comprehensive school in Watford, Hertfordshire before going on to study economics at Keele University and then pursuing postgraduate studies in British government and politics at the University of Essex.
+Patel attended a comprehensive school in Watford before going up to read economics at Keele University.
+She then pursued postgraduate studies in British Government and Politics at the University of Essex.
 The former Conservative leader and Prime Minister Margaret Thatcher became her political heroine: according to Patel, she "had a unique ability to understand what made people tick, households tick and businesses tick.
 Managing the economy, balancing the books and making decisions—not purchasing things the country couldn't afford".
-She joined the Conservative Party in 1991, when John Major was prime minister.
+She joined the Conservative Party in 1991, when John Major was Prime Minister.

 Early career

 After graduating, Patel became an intern at Conservative Central Office (now known as Conservative Campaign Headquarters), having been selected by Andrew Lansley (then Head of the Conservative Research Department).
-From 1995 to 1997, Patel headed the press office of the Referendum Party, a single-issue Eurosceptic party.
+From 1995 to 1997, Patel headed the press office of the Referendum Party.

 In 1997, Patel rejoined the Conservative Party having been offered a post to work for the new leader William Hague in his press office, dealing with media relations in London and the South East of England.
 In August 2003, the Financial Times (FT) published an article citing quotes from Patel and alleging that "racist attitudes" persisted in the Conservative Party, and that "there's a lot of bigotry around".
-Patel wrote to the FT countering its article stating that her comments had been misinterpreted to imply that she had been blocked as a party candidate because of her ethnicity.
+Patel wrote to the FT countering its article, stating that her comments had been misinterpreted to imply that she had been blocked as a party candidate because of her ethnicity.